liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-4-genericfacesportlet.md

 ### <a name="4.2.14"></a>4.2.14 isAutoDispatchEvents()

 In general, the bridge is designed to defer to normal portlet processing to ensure it works well in a mixed use environment.
-For example, action, render, and resource requests execute through the complete (`GenericPortlet`) portlet call sequence before the `GenericFacesPortlet` dispatches the request to the bridge.
+For example, action, header, render, and resource requests execute through the complete (`GenericPortlet`) portlet call sequence before the `GenericFacesPortlet` dispatches the request to the bridge.
 This allows none bridge related requests to be handled directly by the portlet.
 Unfortunately, the portlet event model doesn't lend itself as well to this delegation model.
 The portlet event model (via the `GenericPortlet`) encourages the use of method annotation to mark the portlet's event handlers.
 The `GenericPortlet`'s `ProcessEvent()` method provides this behavior.
 Given that the model also doesn't support marking an event as handled, the `GenericFacesPortlet` needs fore knowledge on dispatching events to the bridge.
 The `autoDispatchEvents` boolean provides this information.
 If true, the `GenericFacesPortlet` handles all events by dispatching them directly to the bridge.
 If false, the `GenericFacesPortlet` doesn't handle any events directly, instead it delegates to the standard portlet model which is then responsible for dispatching JSF related events directly via the bridge.
 If not overridden, the `GenericFacesPortlet`'s default behavior for this method is to read the portlet initialization parameter `javax.portlet.faces.autoDispatchEvents`.
 If it exists the value is interpreted as a boolean valued `String` (i.e. "true" is `true` while all other values are `false`)<sup>[[4.19](tck-tests.md#4.19)]</sup>.
 If this initialization parameter doesn't exist, `true` is returned<sup>[[4.20](tck-tests.md#4.20)]</sup>.